 Amendments to the Statutes

 Article 8.1.
-Without prejudice to Article 48 §3 of the Law, all proposals to amend the Statutes or to dissolve the Association must be proposed by the Executive Board or by any Members of the Association.
+All proposals to amend the Statutes or to dissolve the Association must be proposed by the Executive Board or by any Members of the Association.

 Article 8.2.
 The Executive Board must inform all Members of the Association of any proposal to amend the Statutes or to dissolve the Association at least one month before the Congress, which shall legislate on the issue.

 Article 8.4.
-Amendments to the purpose of the Association as defined in article 3 of the Statutes will become valid only upon approval by Belgian Royal Decree.
+Amendments to the purpose of the Association as defined in article 3 of the Statutes will become valid only upon approval by two thirds of the votes of the association.
 Any amendments to the Statutes will only become opposable towards third parties once the necessary publication formalities have been fulfilled.

 Article 8.5.
 The Congress will determine the modalities of dissolving and liquidating the Association.
 At the moment of the liquidation of the Association and once all debts have been paid and all liabilities have been fulfilled, the remaining assets of the Association will be allocated by the liquidator in accordance with the decision of the Congress in this respect.
 In accordance to the Law, the remaining assets will be allocated to an altruistic purpose.

 Article 9.
-Any other matters not foreseen in these Statutes, such as the publication in the Annexes du Moniteur Belge, will be regulated in conformity with the Law of 27 June 1921 and any subsequent amendments.
+Any other matters not foreseen in these Statutes, will be handled in accordance with the Swiss Civil code and its provisions for nonprofit associations.